• lachrymose •

 Meaning: Tearful, weeping, lamentable.

-Notes: English-speakers are not pleased with the spelling of the family members today's Good Word.
+Notes: English-speakers are not pleased with the spelling of the family members of today's Good Word.
 The medical term indicating the tear glands or process of tearing, lachrymal, can now legitimately be spelled lacrimal and the noun, lachrymator, may be spelled lacrimator—it usually refers to tear gas.
 This reflects the attempts of some purists to return to the Classical Latin spelling (see Word History).
 This confusion is in no way characteristic of today's word; it is only spelled lachrymose.

 In Play: Anything that brings about tears we may call lachrymose: "Did you see the lachrymose show Gwendolyn put on at her boss's funeral?
 Crocodile tears."
 But we may use today's Good Word a good deal more loosely than tearful: "I heard of the most lachrymose situation: Gladys Friday lost her job."